Benjamin-Dada/project/README.md

 # project
-An EMR Application - for my BSc.
-Project
+An Electronic Medical Records System - for my BSc.
+Project.